-We are also working on processing and visualizing very large datasets, either by extracting higher order representations from the triangle soups or by efficient loading and visualization for the large datasets directly.
+We are also working on processing and visualising very large datasets, either by extracting higher order representations from the triangle soups or by efficient loading and visualisation for the large datasets directly.

-Below you can find a few images showing direct visualization of a vector field simulating the air currents above the island Verøya.
+Below you can find a few images showing direct visualisation of a vector field simulating the air currents above the island Verøya.
 All the work is being done by shaders on the GPU.

 High-quality rendering of B-spline surfaces is important for a range of applications.
 Providing interactive rendering with guaranteed quality gives the user not only visually pleasing images, but also trustworthy information about the model.
 In this paper we present a view-dependent error estimate for parametric surfaces.
 This estimate forms the basis of our surface rendering algorithm, which makes use of the hardware tessellator functionality of GPUs.

 We use the screen space distance between the tessellated surface and the corresponding surface point as an error metric.
-This makes the algorithm particularly useful when visualizing additional attributes attached to the surface.
-An example of this is isogeometric analysis, in which simulation results are visualized along with the surface.
+This makes the algorithm particularly useful when visualising additional attributes attached to the surface.
+An example of this is isogeometric analysis, in which simulation results are visualised along with the surface.

 Some examples of our work, ranging from 2016 and back to 2008

 We are not only working with BSplines, but also with LR-Splines, or locally refined splines.
 These allow for highly refined areas in meshes without having to refine the entire domain.